kudashevs/ApprovalTests.php/README.md

 ---
 ApprovalTests eats it own dogfood, so the best examples are in the source code itself.

-None the less,  Here's a quick look at some
+None the less, here's a quick look at some
 [Sample Code](https://github.com/approvals/ApprovalTests.php/blob/9ce5bbd043ea2720bdfe5bbdf25f23a225329485/tests/ApprovalTest.php#L8)

 <!-- snippet: array_example -->